pandalone/pandalone/README.rst

 - Notice the use of the *reconfigurable-paths* marked specifically as input or output.

-- TODO: continue rough example...
+- TODO: continue rough example in tutorial...